IrinaMinkova/Graduation-project-MoodVerse/README.md

-# Graduation-project-MoodVerse
+# moodVerse
-Movie recommendation system based on color selections.
+A mood based movie and music recommendation system